-The following graph sets forth the cumulative total shareholder return (assuming reinvestment of dividends) to the Company's shareholders during the five-year period ended September 30, 2015, as well as the Wilshire US Micro-Cap Price Index and the Dow Jones Heavy Construction Index.
-The stock performance assumes \$100 was invested on October 1, 2010.
+The following graph sets forth the cumulative total return to the Company's shareholders during the five-year period ended September 30, 2016, as well as the Wilshire US Micro-Cap Price Index and the Dow Jones Heavy Construction Index.
+The stock performance assumes \$100 was invested on October 1, 2011.